Ordination of women and the Catholic Church: Clergy

 As of 2013, a minority in the Association of U.S. Catholic Priests support ordaining women to the priesthood and a majority favour allowing woman deacons.
 In 2014, the Association of Catholic Priests in Ireland stated that the Catholic Church must ordain women and allow priests to marry in order to survive.

 In 2014, the Bishop of Basel, Felix Gmür, allowed the Basel Catholic church corporations, which are officially only responsible for church finances, to formulate an initiative appealing for equality between men and women in ordination to the priesthood.

 In 2017, German bishop Gebhard Fürst supported the ordination of women to the diaconate.
 In October 2019 German bishop Franz-Josef Overbeck said many Catholic people don't understand why women are unable to be deacons or priests, which he thinks should be changed.
 German bishop Georg Bätzing supported women ordination.
-In August 2020 German archbishop Stefan Heße supported ordination of women in Roman Catholic Church.
+In August 2020, German archbishop Stefan Heße supported ordination of women in Catholic Church.
+In 2025 Swiss bishop Markus Büchel voiced his support for women's ordination.

 Theologians

-In February 2011, 144 German-speaking academic theologians (making up one-third of the Catholic theology professors in Germany, Austria, and Switzerland) submitted a document styled as Church 2011 calling for a list of concessions including "women in (the) ordained ministry."
+In February 2011, 144 German-speaking academic theologians (making up one-third of the Catholic theology professors in Germany, Austria, and Switzerland) submitted a document styled as Church 2011 calling for a list of concessions including "women in (the) ordained ministry".
 The Pontifical Biblical Commission studied the matter in 1976, and found nothing in Sacred Scripture that specifically barred women from accession to the priesthood.